Oblong/thrasher/README.md

       -s[COUNT], --screens=[COUNT]      The number of screens
       -v, --vertical                    Screens are vertically aligned (defaults to horizontal)
-      -a, --alloc_buffers               Allocate a new source buffer for each mip upload
+      --alloc-buffers                   Allocate a new source buffer for each mip upload
+      --no-draw                         Do not draw any quads.
+(Textures are still created/deleted.)
 ```

 **WARNING**: The develop branch is partially used for synchronization, and as